uynitsuj/team3128.github.io/members/index.md

 **Election Day:** May 19th
 -->

-**The President:**

-+ Sends announcements regarding team events and activities
-+ Our fearless leader
-+ Helps maintain communications and keep track of overall progress
-+ Organizes team bonding events

-**Vice President:**
+**President and Vice-President**

++ Acting as a top student official / spokesperson for other teams, organizations, etc.
++ Preparing weekly Leadership meeting agenda, running the meeting, and taking notes.
++ Sending weekly team email updates promptly after Leadership meetings.
++ Leading weekly Team Announcement Meetings.
-+ Assists president and takes care of team paperwork and reports
++ Organizing and leading the execution of team social events.
++ Planning and maintaining mentoring relationships with other teams, including communicating opportunities, scheduling member support, and acting as a primary contact.
++ Update and Maintain Google Calendar for Robotics Workshop and Team Events

 ### Appointed Positions

 Our leadership team and mentors create appointed positions when needed.
 Appointed officers are in charge of specific parts of the team that leadership has deemed necessary.
-Some appointed officers include: Head of Build, Head of Controls, Head of Business, and Head of Submissions.
-These positions are created to fit the various needs of the team, and may or may not remain from year to year.
+These positions are created to fit the various needs of the team, and are subject to change over time.

-**Head of Build:**
+**Head of Mechanical:**

-+ Responsible for all things build-related (on or off the robot)
-+ Oversees all construction projects
++ Acting as the leader and voice for the mechanical sector.
++ Organizing and maintaining the overall schedule for the mechanical sector.
++ Preparing and maintaining a budget for every project in the mechanical sector.
-+ Ensures that all members know what mechanical is doing at the moment
++ Ensuring that mechanical team members are adequately prepared for the build season.
-+ Manages CAD and Design
-+ Mediates communication between new and experienced members
-+ Ensures that all new members are comfortable with the
++ Organizing mechanical team members into project teams and ensuring that all projects are appropriately staffed.
-+ Works with controls to ensure robot functionality
++ Purchasing all items needed for the mechanical team, including but not limited to, robot parts, raw materials, workshop tools, and workshop maintenance products.
++ Maintaining a clean and fully functional workshop environment.
++ Create and Maintain Google Calendar for Robotics - Mechanical Division

 **Head of Controls:**

-+ Responsible for all things things wiring and programming related
-+ Oversees all wiring and programming projects
-+ Ensures that all members know what controls is doing at the moment
-+ Mediates communication between new and experienced members
-+ Ensures that all new members are comfortable with the team
-+ Works with mechanical to ensure robot functionality

-**Head of Business:**

-+ Leads community outreach
-+ Leads team promotion and branding
-+ Manages contacting potential sponsors
-+ Makes strong relationships with local teams
-+ Mediates communication between new and experienced members
-+ Ensures that all new members are comfortable with the team

-**Head of Submissions:**

-+ Prepares awards submissions
-+ Mediates communication between new and experienced members
-+ Ensures that all new members are comfortable with the team
-+ Works toward creating continuity between projects and our team's goals

-**Head of Construction**

-+ Responsible for construction projects during off-season and build season
-+ Establish a culture of safety and injury prevention system
-+ Teach members how to properly work with tools
-+ Establishes the work ethic behind construction methods
-+ Mediates communication between new and experienced members
-+ Ensures that all new members are comfortable with the team
++ Acting as the leader and voice for the controls sector.
++ Organizing and maintaining the overall schedule for the controls sector.
++ Preparing and maintaining a budget for every project in the controls sector.
++ Ensuring that controls team members are adequately prepared for the build season.
++ Organizing controls team members into project teams and ensuring that all projects are appropriately staffed.
++ Purchasing all items needed for the controls team, including but not limited to, robot parts, raw materials, workshop tools, and workshop maintenance products.
++ Maintaining a clean and fully functional workshop environment.
++ Create and Maintain Google Calendar for Robotics - Controls Division

+**Head of Internal Business:**

++ Acting as the leader and voice for the internal business sector.
++ Organizing and maintaining the overall schedule for the internal business sector.
++ Preparing and maintaining a budget for every project in the internal business sector.
++ Ensuring that internal business members are prepared for
+    + Organizing project teams for each project and ensuring that all projects are appropriately staffed.
+        + Releasing information and marketing materials on social media outlets (Instagram, Facebook, etc.)
+        + Maintaining the team3128.org website (Homepage, Blog, etc.)
+        + Designing, marketing, and facilitating sales of team spirit wear.
+            + Sales: T Shirts, sweatshirts, socks, etc.
+            + Gratis items: Buttons, wristbands, etc.
+        + Finding, planning, and executing school and corporate presentations.
+    + Purchasing all items needed for the internal business team.
+    + Ensuring proper usage of team branding in all external-facing materials.
++ Create and Maintain Google Calendar for Robotics - Internal Business Division

+**Head of External Business:**

++ Acting as the leader and voice for the external business sector.
++ Organizing and maintaining the overall schedule for the external business sector.
++ Preparing and maintaining a budget for every project in the external business sector.
++ Ensuring that external business members are prepared for communicating with companies, parents, news outlets, and our school.
++ Organizing project teams for each project and ensuring that all projects are appropriately staffed.
++ All external email communications for parents, the team, sponsors (does not include social media - see Internal business)
++ Reaching out to parents and companies for the purpose of fundraising.
+    + Creation of presentation material for fundraising to corporations - dovetail with marketing mentors
+    + Rehearsal of in-person presentations to any companies for fundraising
+    + Find and apply for grants
++ Communicating press releases with CCA Foundation and news outlets.
++ Purchasing all items needed for the external business team.
++ Ensuring proper usage of team branding in all external-facing materials.
++ Create and Maintain Google Calendar for Robotics - External Business Division

 <!--